elee2045sp24/demos-lac34437/README.md

 You should now be able to compile and upload code to the M5StickCP2 by cloning into this repository and getting the folder for demo.

+## Once it is on and running hold down the front button while it is booting to begin WiFi install